 The following sections describe the undergraduate curricula offered by the School of Nursing and list the courses each student must complete.
 Students are expected to follow the general policies of the University, the school, and specific policies of their degree curriculum.
 The school reserves the right to update and modify curricula content to keep current with trends in health care.

 The purpose of the School of Nursing's baccalaureate degree is to prepare competent clinicians who are committed to excellence in practice and to Christian principles.
 The faculty believe that baccalaureate education in nursing is the basis for professional practice.
-The curriculum leading to a Bachelor of Science (B.S.) degree is consistent with the faculty's belief that students should be broadly educated.
+The curriculum leading to the Bachelor of Science (B.S.) degree is consistent with the faculty's belief that students should be broadly educated.
 The focus is on the synthesis of nursing knowledge and skills with those from the humanities and sciences.
 Preparation for practice includes experiences in primary and acute care—with clients from various ages, cultural groups, and socioeconomic strata.

 Undergraduate curriculum sequence

 The undergraduate curriculum begins with four quarters of preclinical work—which forms the general education and science base for nursing.
-These quarters may be completed at any regional accredited college or university.
+These quarters may be completed at any regionally accredited college or university.
 After completion of an additional eight quarters at Loma Linda University, the student is eligible to receive the B.S. degree and is prepared for professional nursing practice at the baccalaureate level.
 The clinical experience develops the student's technical and theoretical capabilities in a progressive manner and within the context of the nursing process.
-Most of the baccalaureate nursing major is in the upper division, where clinical experience is gained in a broad variety of settings.
+Most of the baccalaureate nursing major courses are in the upper division, where clinical experience is gained in a broad variety of settings.
 Integral components of upper division courses are leadership concepts and skills, research, health promotion, and activities that foster collaboration in planning health care with the family and all members of the health-care team.

 Learning outcomes for baccalaureate nursing